 Natural Resource Inventory/Conservation Areas/Open Space/Buffer.
 The applicant completed a natural and cultural resources inventory as required by the Conservation Subdivision standards and no significant native plant communities exist on the site, nor are there any streams, waterways or dry channels on site.
 (The Natural Resources Inventory is available for review at the Planning and Housing Department.)
 Therefore, the conservation areas in Hayden's Crossing will be "naturalized" by establishing native plant communities, which is consistent with the conservation subdivision requirements.
 The Conservation Subdivision Ordinance requires that the combination of conservation areas and open space comprise at least 25% of the land area in the subdivision, and be a system of interconnected conservation areas and open space areas distributed throughout the development, such that a minimum of 80% of residential lots abut a conservation area, or open space.
-The proposed plat shows approximately 33% of the land area in the subdivision to be used as open space, and more than 80% of lots abut a conservation area/open space, which meets the minimum standard.
+The proposed plat shows approximately 30% of the land area in the subdivision to be used as open space, and more than 80% of lots abut a conservation area/open space, which meets the minimum standard.

 The Master Plan and Preliminary Plat include a conservation area and buffer along a portion of the subdivision boundary.
-Outlot A extends at a width of 30 feet along the east and south boundaries of the subdivision, separating Ada Hayden Heritage Park from the proposed residential lots.
+Outlot A extends at a width of 25 feet along the east and south boundaries of the subdivision, separating Ada Hayden Heritage Park from the proposed residential lots.
 Outlot A also includes a 25-foot buffer width along Grant Avenue, south of Audubon Drive.
-Outlot B extends at a width of 25 feet along Grant Avenue between proposed residential lots and Grant Avenue, as well as between Outlot ZZ (which is planned for future residences) and Grant Avenue.
+An additional conservation easement, 5 feet in width, extends along the rear lot lines of the lots south of Audubon Drive, which are included in the Final Plat for the First Addition.
+Outlot B extends at a width of 25 feet along Grant Avenue between proposed residential lots and Grant Avenue.
 These areas will be a planted with a native prairie grass mixture.
 The Conservation Subdivision regulations require conservation areas that establish separation between external roads and residential lots be established and maintained, as a vegetated buffer area, a minimum of 25 feet in width, planted with native plant materials.
 Staff supports these outlot buffer areas, as the Parks and Recreation Department believes that this will provide better protection against encroachments into the park and will contribute to the health of the planting area.

-The Street Tree and Landscaping Plan (See Attachment H - Street Tree and Landscaping Plan) portrays these naturalized conservation areas.
-A draft Conservation Area Management Plan has been submitted that describes these areas and how they will be established and maintained.
-More detail for maintenance operations may be required during the Final Plat approval process.
+The Street Tree and Landscaping Plan (See Attachment G - Street Tree and Landscaping Plan) portrays these naturalized conservation areas.
+A Conservation Area Management Plan has been submitted that describes these areas and how they will be established and maintained.
 The Developer will have initial responsibility for creating the conservation areas and the future homeowner's association will have long term management responsibilities.
-(The draft Conservation Area Management Plan is available for review at the Planning and Housing Department.)
+(The Conservation Area Management Plan is available for review at the Planning and Housing Department.)